Nystrata/EchoesWidescreenHUD/README.md

   There, you can add the setting to the User Config section)

 ## Widescreen for Nintendont
 For Nintendont, in the [extras folder](https://github.com/Nystrata/EchoesWidescreenHUD/tree/main/extras), you can use G2ME01.gct for the Widescreen codes.
-For Randovania Randomizer, you can rename this to game ID of the randomized game, such as G2ME0R.gct, G2ME1R.gct, etc.

 You may also try Nintedont's "Force Widescreen" option, but this has not been tested.

 ***
 ### Randovania Compatibility